Disaster Manual: Section 9 - Insurance Issues

 Q. 9-69 -- If my automobile was parked on my property and damaged by flood, does the flood policy cover the damage?

 No, automobiles are not covered property under the NFIP policy.
 If you have comprehensive or full coverage under your auto policy, flood should be covered by that policy.
 If you have liability only, there is no coverage for the auto.
 If this happens, you should file a separate claim with your auto insurance agent or company.

-Up to $500,000 is available for non-residential buildings, and an additional $500,000 for contents of non-residential buildings.
+Up to $500,000 is available for non-residential buildings and an additional $500,000 is available for contents of non-residential buildings.
 Buildings and contents are valued at actual cash value.

 There is a thirty-day waiting period before coverage goes into effect after an NFIP policy is purchased.
 However, there is an exception to the thirty-day waiting period when a new policy is initially purchased in connection with a loan.
 In that case, the policy becomes effective at the time of the loan closing.

 Q. 9-73 -- What if my dwelling or commercial building is valued over the maximum limits available?

 The insurance company that insures your commercial building for fire might add excess flood coverage.
 That coverage usually has the NFIP maximum limits as a deductible.
 Availability might depend on the flood zone of each location.
 There may be insurers that will write excess policies for dwellings over the $250,000 maximum limits.
 You should contact your agent to learn more about available coverage.

 Q. 9-74 -- Where can I get more information about flood insurance?